meteyou/creality-k1/README.md

-# creality-k1
+# Creality K1
-Optimizations of the Creality K1 printer
+This repo contains my optimizations from the K1 printer.
+I will add a tutorial later.